hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 tag ``ASMZ=<val>`` is appended.
 Another set of tags is appended if shower scale variations are enabled, then giving ``PS:MUR=<fac>__PS:MUF=<fac>``.

-If parton-shower variations are enabled, ``CSS_REWEIGHT: false``, then ME-only variations are included along with the full variations in the HepMC/Rivet output by default.
-They can be disabled using ``OUTPUT_ME_ONLY_VARIATIONS: false``.
+If parton-shower variations are enabled, ``CSS_REWEIGHT: true`` (the default if parton showering is enabled), then ME-only variations are included along with the full variations in the HepMC/Rivet output by default.
+This can be disabled using ``OUTPUT_ME_ONLY_VARIATIONS: false``.
 Extra weight names of ME-only variations include a "ME" as part of the keys to indicate that